Farrowing unit – pre-farrowing

 - The foster sow has farrowed within the last four to eight days (not a weaned sow)

-- Reduce feed allowance of the sow with 2 kg per day
+- Reduce the feed allowance of the sow by 2 kg per day

 - Place the bigger piglets from sows which have farrowed within 12-48 hours (sows with large litters) with the foster sow (two-step foster sow)

 - Make sure the piglets moved have had colostrum from their mother before moving them

 - Make sure the foster sow receives the same number of piglets as were removed